SOC 2 audits are crucial for tech businesses that store customer data in the cloud and offer services to various organizations.

 Larger organizations with more complex hierarchies often have to spend more on their audits than startups and smaller tech companies.

+To narrow it down some more, let’s start by looking at the different audit types.
 There are two types of SOC 2 audit reports.

-The Cost Of SOC 2 Type 1 Audit Report
+The SOC 2 Type 1 Audit Report

 SOC 2 Type 1 audit report evaluates the security practices, infrastructure, employee skill level, and an organization’s overall ability to securely manage customer data at a specific date.

 SOC 2 Type 1 reports are usually smaller in size, cost significantly less money than a Type 2 report, and give the readers a snapshot of a company’s data privacy standards at a given date.
+It can take a company between 2-6 months to prepare for a Type 1 audit, and the audit itself can take 4-6 weeks to complete.

 A SOC 2 Type 1 report’s estimated cost is anywhere between $10,000-$60,000 depending on the company’s size and existing privacy standards.

-The Cost Of SOC 2 Type 2 Audit Report
+The SOC 2 Type 2 Audit Report

 A SOC 2 Type 2 audit report’s estimated cost can be anywhere between $30,000 to $100,000.
 Once again, the final costs will be determined by the company’s size, existing policies and systems, and the audit scale.